The Soul Cages: Release

-At the time this album appeared, the music industry was primarily using CD longboxes for packaging.
+At the time this album appeared, the music industry was primarily using CD longboxes for packaging in North America.
 The original shipments of the album were packaged in a longbox containing a multi-panel Digipak.
 Between 200,000 and 300,000 copies of the album were distributed in this package, which according to an executive for A&M Records roughly cost the company "an additional $50,000 - $75,000."

 From 1 February 1991 onwards, A&M Records instead placed the album in packaging developed by AGI Inc. known as the Digitrak, a form of packaging similar to the Digipak that protected the contents of the album with shrink wrap on the exterior and two plastic tracks within the paperboard panels.
 This format had been reviewed by the National Recycling Coalition through a study on alternative packaging for the music industry.
 AGI was unable to distribute the album in this packaging any earlier than 1 February due to logistical issues in manufacturing a sufficient number of plastic tracks for the Digitrak.
 As Sting's tour was started to begin that month, A&M Records decided against delaying the album entirely and settling on longbox packaging for the initial shipment of records.
 Certain music retail chains, including Music Plus, had originally planned on not carrying the album if it had been exclusively packaged in a jewel case.

 Studio Brussel promoted the album in Belgium by featuring all ten of the album's tracks on its radio programs over a five-day period and also airing an interview with Sting.
 The cover painting was created by the Scottish artist Steven Campbell.

 Until the release of Symphonicities in July 2010, The Soul Cages was the only studio album by Sting not to feature a photograph of himself on the front cover, although he does appear on the back cover of both albums.